 Chinatown & Nieuwmarkt

-This area is super crowded, but super fun to visit.
-In Chinatown, you’ll find a beautiful temple and amazing food.
-At Nieuwmarkt you can have a couple of drinks with some delicious (Dutch) snacks!
+In Chinatown, you’ll find a beautiful temple and fantastic food.
+At Nieuwmarkt, you can have a couple of drinks with some delicious (Dutch) snacks!
+This area is crowded, but super fun to visit.

 Jordaan: 9 Straatjes (9 Little Streets)